 Carl La Combe

-Carl La Combe graduated from high school in Vermont.
-He did his undergraduate work in mathematics at MIT, spent a few years doing actuarial work for a pension benefits consulting firm, then did graduate work in mathematics at Tufts University.
-He currently teaches mathematics at The Cambridge School of Weston, where he also co-advises the White Students Against Racism group, serves on the finance committee of the board of trustees, attends the Feminist Coalition’s meetings, and serves as the parliamentary authority at Town Meetings.
+Carl Lacombe graduated from high school in Vermont.
+He did his undergraduate work in mathematics at MIT, spent a few years doing actuarial work for a pension benefits consulting firm, then completed graduate study in mathematics at Tufts University.
+He currently teaches mathematics at Worcester Academy.
 Outside of school, he enjoys reading, bicycling, hiking, and exploring new cuisines.